dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 ## Create an ImageButton

-To create an image button, create an <xref:Microsoft.Maui.Controls.ImageButton> object, set its `Source` property and handle it's `Clicked` event.
+To create an image button, create an <xref:Microsoft.Maui.Controls.ImageButton> object, set its `Source` property and handle its `Clicked` event.

-The following XAML example show how to create an <xref:Microsoft.Maui.Controls.ImageButton>:
+The following XAML example shows how to create an <xref:Microsoft.Maui.Controls.ImageButton>:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"